-If one of the URIs is "self" - that is, if one of the URIs is for the instance where box.cfg{} is being executed on - then it is ignored.
-Thus it is possible to use the same replication specification on multiple server instances.
+If one of the URIs is "self" - that is, if one of the URIs is for the instance where $box.cfg{}$ is being executed on - then it is ignored.
+Thus it is possible to use the same replication specification on multiple server instances, as shown in these examples.

 The default user name is 'guest'.

-A replica does not accept data-change requests on the listen port.
+A read-only replica does not accept data-change requests on the listen port.

 The replication parameter is dynamic, that is, to enter master mode, simply set replication to an empty string and issue: